BDC Hamburger Icon

 Open row

-“Drucker felt that all businesses need and deserve to be managed well,” explained Drucker disciple Bruce Rosenstein, author of two books about the management guru and his theories: Create Your Future the Peter Drucker Way and Living in More Than One World: How Peter Drucker’s Wisdom Can Inspire and Transform Your Life.
-“Part of that, he believed, was thinking about the future … He recognized that even if you’re really successful now, you will fail later if you’re not thinking about the future.”
+“Drucker felt that all businesses need and deserve to be managed well,” said Drucker disciple Bruce Rosenstein, author of two books about the management guru and his theories: Create Your Future the Peter Drucker Way and Living in More Than One World: How Peter Drucker’s Wisdom Can Inspire and Transform Your Life.
+“Part of that, he believed, was thinking about the future.… He recognized that even if you’re really successful now, you will fail later if you’re not thinking about the future.”

 • Knowledge work: Knowledge workers, such as engineers and analysts, are white-collar employees whose jobs require handling or using information.
-Drucker – who foresaw the knowledge-based economy years before the rise of computing and the internet – placed a high value on workers who solved problems and thought creatively, according to Rosenstein.
+Drucker — who foresaw the knowledge-based economy years before the rise of computing and the internet — placed a high value on workers who solved problems and thought creatively, Rosenstein said.
 He wanted to foster a culture of employees who could provide insights and ideas as well as labor.

-• Workforce development: Drucker felt strongly that managers should improve and develop themselves and their team members, according to Rosenstein.
+• Workforce development: Drucker felt strongly that managers should improve and develop themselves and their team members, Rosenstein said.
 Investing in employee training is intrinsic to Drucker’s philosophy.
-For example, he believed external development – via participation in industry trade groups and conferences – is especially valuable.
+He believed, for example, that external development — via participation in industry trade groups and conferences — is especially valuable.

 • Corporate social responsibility: Rosenstein said Drucker was a holistic thinker.
 Instead of looking at businesses as discrete entities, he saw them as components of a larger social system.
 In that context, he argued that businesses should see themselves as part of a community and make decisions in that regard — with equal respect for their external and internal impact.
 Drucker even viewed profits through a social lens: A company is responsible for being profitable, he argued, so it can create jobs and wealth for society.

-• Organizational culture: Companies have always had cultures, be they positive or negative, helpful or harmful.
-But Drucker was among the first to suggest that managers could – and should – shape and change workplace culture.
+• Organizational culture: Companies have always had cultures, whether they’re positive or negative, helpful or harmful.
+But Drucker was among the first to suggest that managers could — and should — shape and change workplace culture.
 “The spirit of an organization is created from the top,” he said in his book Management: Tasks, Responsibilities, Practices.
 “If an organization is great in spirit, it is because the spirit of its top people is great.
-If it decays, it does so because the top rots … No one should ever be appointed to a senior position unless top management is willing to have his or her character serve as a model for subordinates.”
+If it decays, it does so because the top rots.… No one should ever be appointed to a senior position unless top management is willing to have his or her character serve as a model for subordinates.”

 TipBottom line